udacity/cd0354-monolith-to-microservices-project/Classroom_Project_Instructions/Part_0_Prerequisites_and_Getting_Started.md

-# Overview - Udagram Image Filtering Microservice
+# Overview - Image Search Microservice
-The project application, **Udagram** - an Image Filtering application, allows users to register and log into a web client, and post photos to a feed.
+The project application is an Image Search application, allows users to register and log into a web client, and post photos to a feed.

 This section introduces the project followed by instructions on how to set up your local environment remote dependencies to be able to configure and run the starter project.